 - Sponsoring and passing an Ethics Policy setting the highest ethical standards for conducting business at the Alabama Public Service Commission; - Began term as President by calling for open and transparent hearings for all three major utilities in the state.
 In an unprecedented move, she led the Commission through reviews of all three major utilities in a single year, resulting in lower utility rates for the citizens of Alabama while preserving the ability of these utilities to provide reliable service for their customers.
-All three utilities have undergone reviews in the past year which again resulted in lowering of the return the utilities can earn and reducing the burden on ratepayers; - Created a process where all interested individuals and groups could easily participate in utility hearings and refused to allow outside environmental groups to insert their anti-coal agenda and take over the process; - Guiding the Commission to reduce expenses by \$3.0 million per year through the streamlining of operations and reduction of wasteful spending and demonstrating her commitment to reducing the size of government by reducing the size of the Commission by over 37% and concentrating talent within the agency by creating a stand-alone Electricity Policy Division; - Renewal of lease agreement with RSA resulting in a \$420,000 per year reduction in lease costs by eliminating unused office space and reducing her office space by 67%;
+All three utilities have undergone additional reviews which again resulted in lowering of the return the utilities can earn and reducing the burden on ratepayers; - Created a process that all interested individuals and groups could easily participate in utility hearings and refused to allow outside environmental groups to insert their anti-coal agenda and take over the process; - Guiding the Commission to reduce expenses by \$3.0 million per year through the streamlining of operations and reduction of wasteful spending and demonstrating her commitment to reducing the size of government by reducing the size of the Commission by over 39%.
+Through these savings the Commission has sent \$71.5 million to the General Fund since 2010;

-- Actively working with Alabama's farmers to keep their utility costs down; and - Offering encouragement to residents of the devastating events that have occurred in Alabama.
+- Renewal of lease agreement with RSA resulting in a \$420,000 per year reduction in lease costs by eliminating unused office space and reducing her office space by 67%; - Actively working with Alabama's farmers to keep their utility costs down; and - Offering encouragement to residents of the devastating events that have occurred in Alabama.

 Twinkle brings to the APSC a diverse background in public service, conservative policy-making, and small business.
 Twinkle has been active in public service for many years.
-She served in Governor Bob Riley's cabinet as Senior Advisor and also developed extensive experience in dealing with national issues while working for former Congressman Sonny Callahan.
+She served in the Governor's cabinet as Senior Advisor and also developed extensive experience in dealing with national issues while working for former Congressman Sonny Callahan.
 A deep-rooted commitment to conservative causes and policy is prevalent throughout Twinkle's work experience.
 She worked at the Republican National Committee in Washington, D.C.
 She served as Executive Director of the Alabama Republican Party and later became the first female Chairman of the Alabama Republican Party.